 Distance between all this towns is short and you can easily travel from one to another by train and get to know them all.

 We highly recommend taking early morning train from Colombo with a 2nd or 3rd class ticket.
 Why not 1st class?
 Well, not because it is so expensive (it is not) but for some other, more romantic reasons.

-1st class has air-conditioning (in case this is not a mandatory condition for you – go for the 2nd or 3rd class) which will make you unable to feel that warm blowing salty air that will be touching your face if you would lean yourself through the 3rd class window.
-You donยดt want to miss that experience, trust me!
+1st class has air-conditioning.
+In case this is not a mandatory condition for you – go for the 2nd or 3rd class.
+1st class will make you unable to feel that warm blowing salty air that will be touching your face.
+If you would lean yourself through the 3rd class window you don´t want to miss that experience, trust me!

 After some days, weeks or months of exploring the southern Sri Lanka, nice way to get to know the rest of the island`s railway routes is going from the beaches up to the mountains.